mitunayon/mitunayon.github.io/_posts/2018-08-02-seamless-level-transition.md

 - DontDestroyOnLoad elevators will position themselves at the designated elevator entry points.
   - the transform.position of these copied elevators will be matched with the transform.position of the elevator entry object.
   - *TODO* Need to fix the way rotation is brought over from the previous scene.
 It seems to be an issue with the mouselook rotation.
+- *BUG* HeavyDoors stay open once triggered open.
+Removing its power does not return it back to its original state.
+  - I have no idea why this could be.